 MIT Haystack Observatory, a pioneering radio science and research facility, provides opportunities for undergraduate and graduate student research in radio astronomy, geodesy, atmospheric sciences, and informatics.

-Haystack Observatory holds a worldwide leadership position in the development and deployment of the Very Long Baseline (VLBI) technique, which uses a global array of radio telescopes to make high-resolution observations of galactic and extragalactic radio sources and to perform precision geodetic studies of the Earth's plate tectonics and motions in space.
-Using radio telescopes at Haystack and elsewhere around the world, the observatory supports strong programs in both science and technology using VLBI, including unique mm-wavelength observations of the black hole at the center of our galaxy on event-horizon scales.
+Haystack Observatory holds a worldwide leadership position in the development and deployment of the Very Long Baseline Interferometry (VLBI) technique, which uses a global array of radio telescopes to make high-resolution observations of galactic and extragalactic radio sources and to perform precision geodetic studies of the Earth's plate tectonics and motions in space.
+Using radio telescopes at Haystack and elsewhere around the world, the observatory supports strong programs in both science and technology using VLBI, including unique mm-wavelength observations of black holes.

 High-power radars using 46-m and 67-m antennas are used in conjunction with a variety of other techniques to study the structure and dynamics of Earth's upper atmosphere.
 Emphasis is given to the study of the effects of geomagnetic storms induced by solar disturbances on Earth's ionosphere as well as the coupling of atmospheric layers.
 Haystack researchers also study thermal effects in the upper atmosphere, including signatures associated with global climate change.